Elderly Muslim man assaulted in Uttar Pradesh's Ghaziabad

 Loni Circle Officer Atul Kumar Sonkar said a case had been filed against the accused, based on the elderly man’s complaint

-An elderly Muslim was reportedly beaten up in a town in Uttar Pradesh’s Ghaziabad district on 5 June.
-One of the accused in the case even cut off the man’s beard, purported videos circulating on social media showed on Monday.
+Saifi had alleged he was beaten up by four people in his hometown on 5 June, one of whom used anti-Islamic slurs and even cut off the man’s beard.
+The video of the incident, which was widely circulated on social media, purportedly shows one of the accused thrashing the elderly man, who is pleading with them

-According to Indian Express, the victim, identified as Abdul Samad, a resident of Bulandshahr travelling to Loni, alleged that he was targeted because of his religion.
+According to Indian Express, the victim alleged that he was targeted because of his religion.

 He was on his way to a mosque in Loni town on 5 June when the incident took place, as per NDTV.
 The main accused in the case has been arrested.